iKalin/IDM-Data-Flow/README.md

 ##### *Next integration call*

-An integration call is created when you use `prepareCall` of an `Integrator` to integrate data flow .
+An integration call is created when you use `prepareCall` method of an `Integrator` to integrate data flow .
 Ordering the works that integration call do: `onBeginning` -> `onSuccess` ***or*** `onError` -> `onCompletion`.
 **IDMCore** supports "**next integration call**" to an integration call continues calling to an another integration call when finished.